raisa-d/the-100-names-api/README.md

 # The 100 Names API
-This API provides birth names, clan affiliations, and nicknames of characters from the 100!
+This API provides birth names, clan affiliations, and nicknames of characters from The 100 TV Show!

 ## Table of Contents
 - [Features](#features)